You can access the complete ORALL Handbook here.

 Section 2.
 Votes at Meetings.

-(b) Except as otherwise provided in these Bylaws, the affairs of the Association, including elections, shall be conducted by majority vote either at annual or special meetings of the membership, or by mailed ballots as provided in Section 3 below.
+(b) Except as otherwise provided in these Bylaws, the affairs of the Association, including elections, shall be conducted by majority vote either at annual or special meetings of the membership, or by electronic ballot as provided in Section 3 below.

-(b) Whenever possible, publication of the ballot proposal shall be made in the Association Newsletter for consideration by the membership and allowance made for comment in the next issue of the Newsletter in advance of mailing the ballot.
+(b) Whenever possible, publication of the ballot proposal shall be made in the ORALL Newsletter for consideration by the membership and allowance made for comment in the next issue of the Newsletter in advance of electronic distribution of the ballot.

 Section 1.
 Kind, Election and Tenure.